8 Surprising Reasons Your Eyelid Is Twitching

 Treatment may include Botox injections and antiseizure medications.

-Movement disorders.
-Parkinson’s disease, multiple sclerosis, Tourette’s syndrome, and other movement disorders can cause involuntary muscle spasms.
+Muscle movement disorders.
+Parkinson’s disease, multiple sclerosis, Tourette’s syndrome, and other movement disorders can cause uncontrollable muscle spasms.

 Again, these aren’t common, and people with these disorders tend to also have muscle spasms in other parts of their bodies, too, such as the legs, arms, or neck.